f5devcentral/f5-automation-labs/docs/class1/lab_environments/udf.rst

   instructions given by your instructor to join the UDF Course.

-- **Self-Paced/On Your Own:** Login to UDF, :guilabel:`Deploy` the ``Intro to Automation & Orchestion`` Blueprint and :guilabel:`Start` it.
+- **Self-Paced/On Your Own:** Login to UDF, :guilabel:`Deploy` the ``Intro to Automation & Orchestration`` Blueprint and :guilabel:`Start` it.

 Connecting to the Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The lab environment provides two methods of access to the Jumphost:
+The lab environment provides two access methods to the Jumphost:

 - RDP Connection using an RDP Client
-- HTML5 Browser based VNC Connection using noVNC
+- HTML5 Browser-based VNC Connection using noVNC

   - Chrome
   - Firefox